jbush001/NyuziProcessor/README.md

 You may optionally install [GTKWave](http://gtkwave.sourceforge.net/) for analyzing waveform files.

+Many LLVM tools will fail to build if their dependent packages are too old.
+If you haven't updated MacPorts in a while, you may need to update to get newer
+packages:

+    sudo port selfupdate
+    sudo port upgrade outdated

 ### Windows

 I have not tested this on Windows.
 Many of the libraries are cross platform, so